SCPR/kpcc.js/README.md

 bundle exec ruby release.rb
 ```

-It will ask you the version and whether or not you want to tag it in git.
+It will ask you the version.